 In reaction to pressure from CFIB and small business owners like you, the government announced that it would make some adjustments to the sweeping tax changes it proposed, and then made further changes in the 2018 budget.
 There was some good news as some proposed measures were taken off the table and the government reinstated its promise to lower the small business tax rate.
 But other changes may be a concern for you if you use them in your business.

-Currently, business owners can lower their taxes by sharing income (salaries, dividends) with their family members.
+In the past, business owners could lower their taxes by sharing income (salaries, dividends) with their family members.
 The government announced new rules around income-sharing that are in effect as of January 1st, 2018 for the 2018 tax year and going forward.

 These changes mean that your business will face more red tape if you employ family members.
 You will now need to meet a “reasonableness test” to prove to CRA that your family has made a meaningful contribution to your business through labour or property, or by assuming risks.
 Though the government says this test will be simple for business owners, it does not reflect the many formal and informal ways family members contribute to a business.
 You can see CRA’s guidance on how they will apply the new rules here.

-The government said that it will not create new rules around family members splitting the Lifetime Capital Gains Exemption (LCGE), something they had said they would do in the original proposals.
+The government did not create new rules around family members splitting the Lifetime Capital Gains Exemption (LCGE), something they had said they would do in the original proposals.
 This is good news if you’re looking to sell your business to retire.